Posts Tagged ‘Romania’

 It is totally reasonable for a man born in 1913, as was Lazar Wiesel, to write such a description since, at the time of his birth, Sighet was indeed part of the Austro-Hungarian Empire.
 After WWI it became part of Romania when the borders of Central and Eastern Europe were “rearranged” by the victorious powers [France, Britain, United States].
 Then, in 1940, at his age of 27, it again changed rulers and borders, and became German-allied Hungary.

 Lazar Wiesel lived through all these changes.
 He was old enough to understand them.
-As a man in his thirties at the end of the war, and his early forties when the book was published in 1955, Lazar Wiesel could be expected to write a comprehensive account of his experience, not only a good deal of historical/political material on his hometown and its townspeople, but covering his personal political/religious beliefs also.
-And this is indeed what we know was contained in the published book, Un di Velt.
+As a man in his thirties at the end of the war, and his early forties when the book was published in 1955, Lazar Wiesel could be expected to write a comprehensive account of his experience—not only a good deal of historical/political material on his hometown and its townspeople, but covering his personal political/religious beliefs also.
+And this is indeed what we know is contained in the published book, Un di Velt.
 2 Taking eight to nine years to complete the entire 862 pages of it, if that’s what it was, is quite reasonable, and even to be expected.

 Returning to the location of Sighet, Wiesel, in the French and English versions La Nuit and Night, changed, on the first page, what had been described as the “most important city with the largest Jewish population in the Maramures province” to: